-I have seen a lot of articles out there on the best tools to have as a diesel tech.
-I had a guy on r/dieselmechanic on Reddit ask, “What tools do I need to get started as a diesel mechanic.”
+I have seen many articles with lists out there on the best tools to have as a diesel tech or heavy equipment mechanic.
+I had a guy on r/dieselmechanic on Reddit asking, “What tools do I need to get started as a diesel mechanic.”
 I wanted to write you guys a list and give you some great resources to get you going in your new job.

-What tools do I need to be a diesel mechanic?
-I have complied a list with 18 categories and those related tools for you to use.
+What tools do I need to be a heavy equipment or diesel mechanic?
+I have surveyed Reddit (here is the post) and compiled a complete list with 18 categories and those related tools for you to use.
 Feel free to print this out and use it as a checklist for getting started.

 This list is not meant to be exhaustive.
 It is meant to give you a good idea of what you need to get started.
 You don’t have to start with a complete set but, you need the essentials.
 Borrowing tools is not a good route to take.

-I have only listed a few of the tools I recommend in the list.
-Scroll past the list to see more about tips for buying and what is the best bang for the buck.
+I have listed a few of the tools I recommend in the list they are links to amazon.
+Scroll past the list to see more about buying tips and the best bang for the buck.

 Here is a complete list of tools for the new diesel mechanic

-- Standard size.
 You don’t need anything crazy.
 Most mechanics would tell you that you can get away with a cart.
-This is the one I own Tool Cart (Link To Amazon)
+This is the Tool Cart I own.